vinsin2002/StarPlat/Build.md

 #### MacOS | CUDA

-It's unlikely that CUDA will ever be supported on ARM-based Apple systems.
-NVIDIA has left the Apple market after years of disagreements with Apple.
+While users can technically build the StarPlat project on MacOS using the `-b cuda` option, it's essential to note that given the historical disagreements and the departure of NVIDIA from the Apple ecosystem, the chances of CUDA being supported on ARM-based Apple systems in the future are slim.
+Even if the StarPlat project builds successfully with the `-b cuda` flag on MacOS, the main goal, which is to run the binary, remains unachieved due to the mentioned constraints.

 #### MacOS | MPI
 By default, MacOS comes with the `clang` compiler, which can cause syntax errors when running the `make` command due to differences between `gcc` and `clang` semantics.
 To resolve this, follow these steps: